cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     For more information on how to make your Spanner instance to be managed by Terraform, see [Importing your Spanner instances](#importing-your-spanner-instances)

+3. If you chose to store the state in Firestore, set the value of the following variable to true and continue to step 5.

+    ```sh
+    export TF_VAR_terraform_firestore_create=true
+    ```

-3. If you chose to store the state in Firestore, skip this step.
-If you want to store the state in Cloud Spanner and you don't have a Spanner instance yet for that, then set the following variable so that Terraform creates an instance for you named `autoscale-test-state`:
+4. Alternatively, If you want to store the state in Cloud Spanner and you don't have a Spanner instance yet for that, then set the following variable so that Terraform creates an instance for you named `autoscale-test-state`:

     ```sh